Uxbridge: Toponymy

-The name of the town is derived from "Wixan's Bridge", which was sited near the bottom of Oxford Road where a modern road bridge now stands, beside the Swan and Bottle public house.
+The name of the town is derived from "Wixan's Bridge", which was sited near the bottom of Oxford Road where a modern road bridge stands, beside the Swan and Bottle public house.
 The Wixan were a 7th-century Saxon tribe from Lincolnshire who also began to settle in what became Middlesex.
 Anglo-Saxons began to settle and farm in the area of Uxbridge in the 5th century, clearing dense woodland.
-Two other places in Middlesex bore the name of the Wixan: Uxendon ("Wixan's Hill"), a name now preserved only in the street names of Uxendon Hill and Crescent in Harrow, and Waxlow ("Wixan's Wood") near Southall.
+Two other places in Middlesex bore the name of the Wixan: Uxendon ("Wixan's Hill"), a name preserved only in the street names of Uxendon Hill and Crescent in Harrow, and Waxlow ("Wixan's Wood") near Southall.

 Archaeologists found Bronze Age remains (before 700 BC) and medieval remains during the construction of The Chimes shopping centre; two miles (3.2 km) away at Denham, Upper Paleolithic remains have been found.
 Uxbridge is not mentioned in the Domesday Book of the 11th century, but a hundred years later St Margaret's Church, was built.
 The town appears in records from 1107 as "Woxbrigge", and became part of the Elthorne Hundred with other settlements in the area.